Dr Marlous Hall

 - Location: LIDA, Level 11 Worsley Building

 I joined the university as a medical statistician in 2009, alongside which I completed a PhD in Paediatric Cancer Epidemiology.
 In 2014 I was promoted to Senior Epidemiologist in Cardiovascular Epidemiology.
 I was awarded a personal Sir Henry Wellcome Fellowship as well as appointed as University Academic Fellow in 2017.
 I am now Associate Professor in Cardiovascular Survivorship and Multimorbidity in 2017.

-I have a particular focus in Cardiovascular Survivorship and work with a range of national and local data such as Hospital Episode Statistics (HES) data, primary care data and data from The Myocardial Ischaemia National Audit Project to look at the complex patterns of multimorbidity for people with cardiovascular disease.
-Previously, I have worked in Paediatric Cancer Epidemiology, primarily working with data from the Yorkshire Specialist Register of Cancer in Children and Young People linked to HES data.
+I lead the Survivorship and Multimorbidity Epidemiology Research Group and work with a range of national and local data such as Hospital Episode Statistics (HES) data, primary care data and data from The Myocardial Ischaemia National Audit Project to look at the complex patterns of multimorbidity for people with cardiovascular disease.
+Previously, I have worked in Paediatric Cancer Epidemiology, primarily working with data from the Yorkshire Specialist Register of Cancer in Children and Young People linked with HES data.